phamt6/sandbox-aiven/README.md

 ```

 ## Build REST API
-Next we will add some extra Javascript code to complete our application as a REST API with some test routes.
-First we need to modify the `models/index.js` file so that it will look for the correct configuration under `config.js` file instead of `config.json`
+Next, we will add some extra Javascript code to complete our application as a REST API with some test routes.
+First, we need to modify the `models/index.js` file so that it will look for the correct configuration under `config.js` file instead of `config.json`

 ```javascript
 const config = require(__dirname + '/../config/config.js')[env];